For more information on writing your thesis or dissertation at the University of North Florida, see the page below:

 3. To provide the library patron with a legible copy

-4. To provide print copy formatting recommendations when necessary of if the student chooses to embargo his or her work
+4. To provide print copy formatting recommendations

 To achieve these purposes, the library requires students to submit an electronic copy of the thesis/dissertation by following the procedures outlined in this document.